A tongue-in-cheek look at what your choice of ink and pen color might say about you.

 Black is always in fashion

-I am now more aware than ever of what my choice of ink color says about me, and yet I've decided not to join the prevailing trend of writing with inks of various hues and various colors.
+I am now more aware than ever of what my choice of ink color says about me, and yet I've decided not to join the prevailing trend of handwriting with inks of various hues and various colors.
 I'm sticking with black ink, taking solace in what was said in one of the paragraphs above, that black-ink users think with their heads and that they like to be in charge of their lives.
 Who knows?
 Perhaps one day when I'm feeling a little less uptight I'll feel differently.
 Maybe I'll lighten up a bit and once more try writing in blue ink instead.
 But for now, regardless of what other people think, I'm sticking with my belief that nothing beats black ink on white paper.

 Adapted from an original publication in the Spring/Summer 2020 edition of Paul’s Fountain Pen Journal.
 Grateful acknowledgment is given to the author and friend of Epica, Paul Erano, for his gracious permission to republish here.
 This is Paul’s 2nd contribution.
 Be sure to read his other article - why use a fountain pen?